sghpjuikit/player/CONTRIBUTING.md

 Skins can depend on each other.

 The application autodiscovers the skins when it starts and monitors them for changes.
-The skins are located in separate folders in [working dir/skins](https://github.com/sghpjuikit/player/tree/readme/working%20dir/skins), where you will also find further instructions.
+The skins are located in separate folders in [working dir/skins](/working%20dir/skins), where you will also find further instructions on how to create your own skin.

 Customize the appearance of the application by creating a new skin depending on the default skin and modifying what you want.
-This way your changes won't be overriden by an update of the original skin.
+This way your changes won't be overridden by an update of the original skin.
 If you feel like you added substantial value, feel free to submit a pull request so it can be incorporated into the application!